tisannai/ruiflex/README.md

 ## Header file

 The generated C header file (`*.h`) includes prototypes of used Flex API functions, and all the token id defines.
-There is also prototypes for token info functions.
+There are also prototypes for token info functions.

 ## Code generation

-RuiFlex assumes that it can use the basename of the control file for generating the other files.
+RuiFlex assumes that it can use basename of the control file for generating the other files.

 For example if control file is `my_tokens.rb`, the files